junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 Amy knocks at the door.

-It takes long minutes for the guards to open at least half a dozen locks behind the door, and it's pushed open with only enough of a slit to show the guards' eyes.
+It takes long minutes for the guards to open at least half a dozen locks behind the door by the sound of them, and it's pushed open with only enough of a slit to show the guards' eyes.
 "Mr. Grayle does not expect more guests tonight."

 "Tell him we are with the guests he already had."
 The Doctor answers.